GSE79/TTDS/Products.md

 ### Controllers and Gateways
 TTDS offers controllers and gateways tailored to your specifications.
 For embedded or industrial systems we offer customized solutions on selectable hardware.
-For the most chanllenging applications, we offer fully custom hardware and software solutions.
+For the most challenging applications, we offer fully custom hardware and software solutions.
 ### Production Systems
 TTDS offers on-prem, cloud, and hybrid production systems for gateways and controllers.
 Add the ability to produce secure gateways or controllers to your production line.
 Integrate with ERP, MES, and other systems to:
 - Manage encryption keys,